 A solar charger is now even more cost effective to build as you may think.
-6 years ago I looked into adding a solar charger for the 12v side of our old caravan, but the panels were quite expensive at the time, as was the equipment to set the system up.
-Thankfully, solar has become even more popular now and prices have really come down, meaning that you can buy a 10 watt panel for under £20 and a charge control unit for around a tenner.
+6 years ago I looked into adding a solar charger for the 12v side of our old caravan but the panels were quite expensive back then, as was the equipment to set the system up.
+Thankfully solar has become even more popular now and prices have really come down, meaning that you can buy a 10 watt panel for under £20 and a charge control unit for less than £10.

 What you’ll need:

 - Knowledge in wiring up 12v circuits and understanding of currents

 - A 12v lead acid battery (deep cycle is better for this but a car battery will suffice)

 - Some cable (13 amp will suffice unless you’re pulling high amperage)

 - A charge controller unit (vital)

 - Some fuse connectors (ignore if you already have fitted fuses) and electrical connectors

 - Some battery terminal connectors

 - Some hand tools including a Philips screwdriver, wire cutter and crimpers